OSC/ondemand/README.md

 bin/bundle install --path vendor/bundle
 ```

 2\.
-At this point, configure the app and its branding by copying .env to .env.local and modifying the values of the environment variables.
+At this point, configure the app and its branding by creating a .env.local (or copying from a .env.local template i.e. .env.local.osc) and modifying the values of the environment variables.
 See below for details on configuration and branding.

 Update the dataroot of the `.env.production` file.
 This tells the production instance where to write user data - which is the user's home directory.
 By convention, it is `~/<PORTAL>/data`.
 So for OSC's OnDemand instance, our portal name is "ondemand" and thus the .env.production file has this line: